eebasso/WarpX/Docs/source/usage/parameters.rst

     Use 0 in order to disable mesh refinement.

-.. fv:var:: amr.ref_ratio
+.. pp:param:: amr.ref_ratio
     :type: `integer` per refined level
     :default: ``2``

     When using mesh refinement, this is the refinement ratio per level.
     With this option, all directions are fined by the same ratio.

-.. fv:var:: amr.ref_ratio_vect
+.. pp:param:: amr.ref_ratio_vect
     :type: `3 integers for x,y,z per refined level`

     When using mesh refinement, this can be used to set the refinement ratio per direction and level, relative to the previous level.

     Example: for three levels, a value of ``2 2 4 8 8 16`` refines the first level by 2-fold in x and y and 4-fold in z compared to the coarsest level (level 0/mother grid); compared to the first level, the second level is refined 8-fold in x and y and 16-fold in z.

-.. fv:var:: geometry.dims
+.. pp:param:: geometry.dims
     :type: `string`

     The dimensions of the simulation geometry.